nih-megcore/nih_to_mne/README.md

         entered subject ID as the bids ID.

-WARNING: This does NOT anonymize the data!!!
+WARNING: Must use the -anonymize flag to anonymize otherwise this does NOT anonymize the data!!!

-       [-h] [-bids_dir BIDS_DIR] -meg_input_dir MEG_INPUT_DIR [-mri_brik MRI_BRIK]
+       [-h] [-bids_dir BIDS_DIR] -meg_input_dir MEG_INPUT_DIR [-anonymize] [-mri_brik MRI_BRIK]
-       [-mri_bsight MRI_BSIGHT] [-mri_bsight_elec MRI_BSIGHT_ELEC]
+       [-mri_bsight MRI_BSIGHT] [-mri_bsight_elec MRI_BSIGHT_ELEC] [-bids_session BIDS_SESSION]
-       [-bids_session BIDS_SESSION] [-subjid SUBJID]
+       [-subjid SUBJID] [-autocrop_zeros]

 options:
   -h, --help            show this help message and exit -bids_dir BIDS_DIR    Output bids_dir path -meg_input_dir MEG_INPUT_DIR
-                        Acquisition directory - typically designated by the acquisition date
+                        Acquisition directory - typically designated by the acquisition date -anonymize            Strip out subject ID information from the MEG data.
+Currently this does not anonymize the MRI.
+Requires the CTF tools.
   -bids_session BIDS_SESSION
                         Data acquisition session.
 This is set to 1 by default.
-If the same subject had multiple sessions this must be set manually
-  -subjid SUBJID        The default subject ID is given by the MEG hash.
-To override
-                        the default subject ID, use this flag
+If the same subject had multiple sessions this must be set manually -subjid SUBJID        The default subject ID is given by the MEG hash.
+To override the default subject ID, use this flag.
+If -anonymize is used, you must set the subjid -autocrop_zeros       If files are terminated early, leaving zeros at the end of the file - this will detect and remove the trailing zeros

 Afni Coreg:
   -mri_brik MRI_BRIK    Afni coregistered MRI

 Brainsight Coreg:
   -mri_bsight MRI_BSIGHT
                         Brainsight mri.
 This should be a .nii file.
 The exported electrodes text file must be in the same folder and end in .txt.
 Otherwise, provide the mri_sight_elec flag -mri_bsight_elec MRI_BSIGHT_ELEC
                         Exported electrodes file from brainsight.
 This has the locations of the fiducials
 ```
 ### make_bid_fs_swarm.sh
 From the bids folder - will create derivatives folder for freesurfer/subjects; write out the swarm file; and submit to swarm (with confirmation)